-While taquitos may be gluten free, you may be curious if the popular Delimex taquitos are gluten free.
+While taquitos may be gluten-free, you may be curious if the popular Delimex taquitos are gluten-free.
 Below I share all I could glean about Delimex taquitos, as well as reveal how the brand fared when tested for hidden gluten.
 This post contains affiliate links.
 Please see my disclosures.

 I’ve discussed the safety of gluten-free frozen dinners before, as well as how gluten-free canned soups and gluten-free cereals fared when tested for hidden gluten.
-Today I want to discuss taquitos and if they’re gluten-free safe or not.
+Today I want to discuss taquitos and if they’re gluten-free and safe or not.

-Please note that a flauta is similar to a taquito, however, a flauta can be made with either a flour or corn tortilla whereas a taquito is almost always made with a corn tortilla.
+Please note that a flauta is similar to a taquito, however, a flauta can be made with either flour or corn tortilla whereas a taquito is almost always made with a corn tortilla.
 If you’re on a gluten-free diet, it’s wise to avoid flautas altogether.

 Changes in Gluten-Free Labeling

-I first discovered Delimex taquitos at Costco, and noticed that it displayed “gluten free” prominently on the front of its packaging as pictured below.
+I first discovered Delimex taquitos at Costco, and noticed that it displayed “gluten-free” prominently on the front of its packaging as pictured below.

-However, a reader told me that Delimex taquitos found in grocery stores (not Costco) are not labeled gluten free.
+However, a reader told me that Delimex taquitos found in grocery stores (not Costco) are not labeled gluten-free.

 I picked up a package of Delimex chicken taquitos at my local grocery store (King Soopers) and low and behold I could not find a “gluten-free” claim on it despite it being nearly identical to the one from Costco.

 Please note that I pictured the chicken taquitos, but the same discrepancy exists for the beef taquitos as well.
-They’re labeled gluten free at Costco, but not at the grocery store.
+They’re labeled gluten-free at Costco, but not at the grocery store.

 I wondered if maybe the Delimex taquitos found in Costco used a different manufacturing facility from the ones found in grocery stores.
 Maybe that explains the discrepancy?